 Reminded everyone of Volunteers Leader Summit on April 14th and 15th.
 Michelle will be receiving our Bright Ideas Award and speaking about our greatest accomplishments.

-Will reach out to Allie Kelkenburg to see if she has an interest in communications position.
+Will reach out to Ali Kelkenburg to see if she has an interest in communications position.

 Financial Updates (Amy)